-The Pomsky is a mixed breed or designer breed that is a blend of two very unlikely breeds; Siberian Husky and Pomeranian.
-These dogs love to be the center of attention and with their adorable demeanor and beautiful coats they frequently are the center of any gathering.
-The aspect of owning a hybrid dog such as a Pomsky is a little like receiving a beautifully wrapped gift, from the appearance you have a beautiful dog but you never really know what is on the inside.
+The Pomsky is a mixed breed, also known as a designer breed, that is a blend of two very distinct breeds: the Siberian Husky and the Pomeranian.
+These dogs love to be the center of attention and with their adorable demeanor and beautiful coats, they frequently are the center of attention at any gathering.
+The experience of owning a hybrid dog such as a Pomsky feels a little like receiving a beautifully wrapped gift; on the outside, you have a beautiful dog but you never really know what is on the inside.
 That is, you never really know exactly what temperament or personality traits you are going to get with that adorable ball of fluff.
-Though it might be assumed that breeders develop the best of two breeds when they cross breed, the fact is not even breeders can control the outcome of what traits become dominant.
+Though it might be assumed that breeders develop the best of two breeds when they crossbred, the fact is not even breeders can control the outcome of what traits become dominant.

 Did you Know?

-- Pomskies can vary in size from being the size of a toy breed to being the size of a medium breed.
-That depends a great deal on what genes the puppy takes form what parent, the Siberian Husky or the Pomeranian.
+- Pomskies can vary in size between being a tiny toy breed to being the size of a medium breed.
+That greatly depends on what genes the puppy inherits from its parents, the Siberian Husky and the Pomeranian.

-- The Pomsky has a thick, soft, fluffy and silky coat.
-Their ears prick up and they have that distinct tail that swishes over their back.
+- The Pomsky has a thick, soft, fluffy, and silky coat.
+Their ears prick up and they have that distinct curled tail that swishes over their back.

-- Pomskies can be intelligent and learn quickly.
-They love to learn new tricks when they are rewarded with praise and food rewards.
-Just because they may be a lap dog they are still very capable of learning.
+- Pomskies are intelligent and learn quickly.
+They love to learn new tricks when they are rewarded with praise and food treats.
+They may be a lap dog but they are still very capable of learning.

-- Pomskies are a fairly new cross breed that breeders began with artificial insemination between the Siberian Husky and Pomeranian breeds.
+- Pomskies are a fairly new crossbreed.
+Breeders began exploring with this mix by experimenting with artificial insemination between the Siberian Husky and Pomeranian breeds.

-- The color of their coats can vary just as much as the parents coat colors.
-Some can be pure white, while others can look just like miniature grey and white Siberian Huskies, and still others can have the blue merle or brown and black coloration.
+- The color of their coats can vary just as much as the parents’ coat colors.
+Some can be pure white, while others can look just like miniature grey and white Siberian Huskies, and others can have the blue merle or brown and black coloration.

 - Pomskies are generally bred among commercial breeders.
-Since they are developed through artificial insemination these puppies sell for quite a lot of money.
-Their pricing starts at $2,500 typically.
-Since they are so adorable and a small lap dog breed people have fallen in love with them.
+Since they are developed through artificial insemination, these puppies sell for quite a lot of money.
+Their pricing typically starts at $2,500.
+Since they are so adorable and a small lap dog breed, people have fallen in love with them.

 Adapts Well to Apartment Living: 5/5